fenago/nlp-fundamentals/lab_guides/Lab_1.md

     ### Note

-    The solution for this activity can be found on page 254.
+    The solution for this activity can be found in the current directory.

 By now, you should be familiar with what NLP is and what basic pre-processing steps are needed to carry out any NLP project.
 In the